Fortunately, My First Corpse Is Fresh

-Impression book presentation on 25 January 2015 at Boekhandel Dominicanen in Maastricht:
+Impression of the official book presentation on January 25th 2015 in bookstore Dominicanen in Maastricht, The Netherlands:

 Herman Bolhaar, former President of the Board of Procurators General: “An amazing feat!”

 Ruud Bik, Deputy Chief of the Dutch National Police: “Mijn eerste lijk is gelukkig vers’ is written by a true professional who is also a gifted writer.
 The book has a clear structure and is easy to read.
 Pascale provides a candid look into the life of a public prosecutor, commentating on (dire) cases from a human point of view and she also doesn’t avoid critical self-reflection.
 With a lot of humour, but never without respect, Pascale sheds a light on the not-so-pretty side of our society and the roles played by police and the Public Prosecution Service.
 Everyone would do well to read it, but I would especially recommend it to our own detectives.
 Pascale has a way of bridging the gap between two worlds that are closely connected but don’t always see eye to eye.
 In her own way, she connects our worlds even more. ”

 Prof. mr. drs.
 F.C.M.A.
 Michiels, member of the Administrative Jurisdiction Division of the Council of State: “I read through your book in one go.
 I was especially impressed by the parts about sex crimes cases.
 But there were also (other) parts that cracked me up, like the guy who was ‘sentenced to’ (a fine of) 200 euro, to then ask when he could come collect the money.
 All in all, the book offers an amazing insight into the work of a prosecutor (and at the same time the work of the police and judges).
 And not entirely without value, it’s a laid-back read.”.